 A major challenge involved in the production of bio-based and non-bio-based components is always the requirement for three-dimensional moulding of such parts.
 This is because wood and natural fibres are less dense than classic mineral fillers and reinforcement materials – a fact which must be considered especially for larger construction components and for light structures.
 Issues such as these are investigated, for example, at the South German Plastics Centre – one of the four Competency Centres funded by the BMEL in the context of the Biopolymer Network, for development of enhanced processes for treatment of bio-based plastics.

 Together with researchers at Paderborn University, studies are underway to determine whether so-called sandwich injection moulding can be used to employ wood-plastic composites as core components in this process – which would thereby open a larger application spectrum to bio-based composites.
 Sandwich techniques enable production of moulded parts consisting of a core and a skin component.
 A dedicated injection moulding machine requires a separate injection moulding assembly for each of the two components – each of which must in turn lead to a common nozzle.
 If such a configuration could be employed without technical problems, wood-plastic composites would also emit less odour.
 This would in turn make hybrid components more attractive for new applications – for example, in the area of furniture manufacture.
 Researchers see a greater share of the market owing to the fact that a synthetic skin prevents water absorption – which would prevent deformation and expansion in the bio-component.
 There are also further developments in this field with press moulding and for dosing systems for machines used in the plastics industry for treatment and shaping operations.
 Already since 2009, the network alliance FENAFA, funded by the BMEL, has worked on various technical challenges involved in the use of plant-based natural fibres in the manufacture of moulded parts.
-These parts are widely used in the automotive industry (see section “Automotive sector”), and in the consumer goods industry (see section “Consumer goods”).
+These parts are widely used in the automotive industry (see section “”), and in the consumer goods industry (see section “”).

 From the viewpoint of bioeconomy, mechanical engineering is significant not only in plant engineering and process technology.
 Indeed: the farming sector also benefits from the ingenuity of German engineers.
-During recent years precision agriculture has greatly gained in significance (see section “Agriculture and forestry”).
+During recent years precision agriculture has greatly gained in significance (see section “”).
 To allow precision agriculture to exploit its benefits, numerous individual components are necessary that optimally interlink.
 Mechanical engineering provides innovations here from measurement and control technology and from automated processes that aid in optimizing work procedures in the fields and in the stalls – thereby contributing to sustainability.

 A new development trend in agricultural machine engineering is likewise moving in the direction of field robots.
 They will primarily be used for heavy and monotonous work in which precise actions over long periods of time are necessary – for example, in fertilizing and sowing.
 Promising approaches of this kind are also evident in fruit and vegetable cultivation, in which robots can irrigate and harvest.
 Even sensitive fruit such as strawberries can now be picked by a robot.
 In addition, sensors are capable of differentiating between ripe and unripe fruits – a key advantage over human harvesters, since much fruit is still being lost in strawberry harvesting when just the right picking time is overlooked.
 Experts expect, however, that some time will pass before such harvesting helpers are active in German fields on a large scale.
 Many farmers are still unwilling to make such major investments.
 Demand is greater at the moment for automated processes in animal husbandry – for example, for milking and feeding animals.
-Such solutions help above all on large farms to more efficiently monitor applied resources – which contributes to greater sustainability in agriculture (see section “Agriculture and forestry”).
+Such solutions help above all on large farms to more efficiently monitor applied resources – which contributes to greater sustainability in agriculture (see section “”).

 The greenhouse of the future